microsoft-healthcare-madison/demo-auc-app/codelab.md

 | `npm` | [Download](https://nodejs.org/en/download/) | Needed to install the server dependencies and run it locally. |

 Positive
-: This guide was developed using `node v11.0.0`, but any version higher than that should also work.
+: This guide was developed using `node v12.13.1`, which is the current [LTS](https://en.wikipedia.org/wiki/Long-term_support) release.

 ### Links
 - <https://www.sitepoint.com/quick-tip-multiple-versions-node-nvm/>